grannycart/bibliography/Novels.md

 % Page 595: "Why should I be interesting!
 I mean, I mean I want my work to be interesting but why do I have to be interesting!
 I mean everybody's tring to be interesting let them I'm just, I'm just doing something I have to do so I can try to do what I hope I..."
 % Page 641: "Man like that's what people want's books that tell them what they already know, I mean that's why they're all such bullshit"
 % Page 642: Rhoda talking about wanting to be a model when she was a little girl, growing up believing it was possible, finding out she's nothing, but people still want things from her.
+% It would be cool to turn this book into a stageplay.
+It wouldn't be too hard, considering it's almost all dialog, you would just have to make some decisions in places about who is speaking.
+(Some Gaddis scholar could probably clear things up pretty easily.)
+Then giving actors all the lines, with a few off-stage actions like the car crash, would bring the book to life in a way that people who don't have the patience to sit reading 800 pages of dialog might be willing to put up with.
+Though it would be, of course, like 20 hours long...